mjschultz/py-radix/README.rst

 	python setup.py build
 	python setup.py install

+The C extension will be built for supported python versions.
+If you do not want the C extension, set the environment variable ``RADIX_NO_EXT=1``.

 Tests are in the ``tests/`` directory and can be run with ``python setup.py test``.